-Coated in a caramel-like glaze, these Southern candied yams are packed with hints of orange juice and bourbon.
+Coated in a caramel-like glaze, these Southern-influenced Candied Yams are loaded with orange juice and bourbon.
 Baked until fork-tender and topped with pecans, they’ll go from a holiday side to dessert in a second.

 - Sweet potatoes

 - Orange juice – Try to use fresh juice.

 - Light brown sugar – Dark brown sugar works too.

 - Bourbon – Honey whiskey is great too.

 - Ground cinnamon

 - Ground nutmeg – You can substitute all the dried spices for the same amount of allspice.